-1. Depending on the application, you’ll be able to make adjustments either ‘live’ on the actual image, or using preview boxes in the dialogue box.
+Depending on the application, you’ll be able to make adjustments either ‘live’ on the actual image, or using preview boxes in the dialogue box.

 It is hard to be precise about how much to move the sliders.
 Each case is different, but as a rule of thumb, move the magenta – green slider about half the distance of the other two.

-3. Click on the tone balance buttons to perform similar adjustments to the shadows and highlights.
+Click on the tone balance buttons to perform similar adjustments to the shadows and highlights.
 Repeat the adjustments.

 If they appear bluish, reduce the blue level slightly, if pink, you may have to reduce the red or magenta components.
 Check other colored areas, too, for fidelity.

-6. Click OK to apply the corrections to the image.
+Make any additional corrections and then click OK to apply the corrections to the image.
 The result (apart from a minor change in the contrast) is very similar to an identical shot taken with film of the correct color balance.